essicolo/essicolo/README.md

 ### Hi, I'm Essi.

 I architect and develop packages for research and education, bridging the gap between rigorous science and creative arts.
-My work focuses on building reproducible workflows and intuitive tools for ecology, agriculture and hydrology.
+My work focuses on building reproducible workflows and intuitive tools for ecology, mineral resources, agriculture and hydrology.

 I am passionate about crafting tools for data science.